ycoroneos/LightDraw/paper/LightDrawDesignandImplementation.md

 way, whenever a node is transformed during an animation, the objects attached to it can reflect the transformation too.

 Recomputing the world transforms of the scene graph in every single frame is too expensive for real time rendering.
 The Crytek Sponza demo scene consists of 582 triangle meshes.
 Each of these occupy a node in the scene graph and recalculating their world matrices every frame would incur the cost of 582 matrix multiplies on the CPU.
-Instead, the scenegraph is baked on startup and whenever the transform of a node is modifed, only it's children are re-baked.
+Instead, the scenegraph is baked on startup and whenever the transform of a node is modified, only it's children are re-baked.
 In this way, animation only costs as much the number of objects that have moved.

 ##Meshes
 |Source             | Function  |
 |-------------------|:---------:|
 |inc/mesh.h ||

 Each mesh in LightDraw can have its own unique lighting model and material properties.
 The unique lighting model is achieved by letting